www.prismmodelchecker.org

 If required, once the model has been constructed, it can be exported, either for manual examination or for use in another tool.
 The following can all be exported:

-• the transition matrix/function;
+• the transition matrix (or function);

-• the (state/transition) rewards;
+• the rewards (state/transition) rewards;

 From the GUI, use the "Model | Export" menu to export the data to a file or, for small models, use the "Model | View" menu to print the details directly to the log.
 For the case of labels, if you want to export labels from the properties file too, use the "Properties | Export labels" option, rather than the "Model | Export" one.